 We've all been in a conversation that's moving along just fine, when suddenly you find yourself whisked off on an unexpected detour, riding out someone's impassioned explanation of something that you already know.
 They're talking at you, wide-eyed, offering each key point like a gift -"so after almost 30 years in prison, he won the Nobel Peace Prize" - and you hardly have the heart to derail their monologue and say, "Uh yeah, I know who Nelson Mandela is."

-Finding yourself in this situation is annoying, because the other person has, for whatever reason, assumed that you don’t possess the same knowledge they do.
-Chances are they haven’t actually weighed the likelihood that you do or don’t know what they’re explaining—they just know that they know it, and that’s enough reason for them to expound.
-This behavior is often referred to as “mansplaining,” but the occasional woman is guilty of it too.
+Finding yourself in this situation is annoying, because the other person has, for whatever reason, assumed that you don't possess the same knowledge, and sometimes emotional intelligence, they do.
+Chances are they haven't actually weighed the likelihood that you do or don't know what they're explaining-they just know that they know it, and that's enough reason for them to expound.
+This behavior is often referred to as " mansplaining," but the occasional woman is guilty of it too.
 The important thing to remember is that respectful two-way conversations involve reading cues from the other person.
-If you’re not certain they’re following what you’re talking about, you can always ask, “Are you familiar?”
-But most of the time, it’s safer to give them the benefit of the doubt.
+If you're not certain they're following what you're talking about, you can always ask, "Are you familiar?"
+But most of the time, it's safer to give them the benefit of the doubt.

 2. Telling someone they "always" or "never" do something

-For example, were you to tell someone, “You’re always late,” or, “You never clean the toilet,” they’re likely to feel as if you’re making a definitive statement about who they are and will almost certainly rack their brains for contradictory evidence.
-Whereas, if you were to say, “I’ve noticed you’ve been late a lot recently,” or “It’s been a while since you cleaned the toilet,” the person you’re criticizing will still probably get defensive, but they won’t feel like you’re suggesting they’re fundamentally flawed, or bringing down the gavel on their entire personality.
+For example, were you to tell someone, "You're always late," or, "You never clean the toilet," they're likely to feel as if you're making a definitive statement about who they are and will almost certainly rack their brains for contradictory evidence.
+Whereas, if you were to say, "I've noticed you've been late a lot recently," or "It's been a while since you cleaned the toilet," the person you're criticizing will still probably get defensive, but they won't feel like you're suggesting they're fundamentally flawed or bringing down the gavel on their entire personality with your belittling comments.

 3. Interrupting to correct people's pronunciation

 If someone is in the middle of a thought, you should definitely not interrupt to correct their pronunciation.
-There is no faster way to break someone’s momentum or crater their confidence than to interrupt and say, “Um, it’s actually ‘essss-presso,’ not ‘ex-presso.’”
-Not only will you embarrass the person speaking, but everyone else listening will think you’re a know-it-all jerk for putting someone on the spot in an unnecessary, uncomfortable way.
+There is no faster way to break someone's momentum or crater their confidence than to interrupt and say, "Um, it's actually "essss-presso,' not "ex-presso.'"
+Not only will you embarrass the person speaking, but everyone else listening will think you're a know-it-all jerk for putting someone on the spot in an unnecessary and condescending manner.

 4. Saying "Take it easy"